 OVERVIEW: The Abbott Fund grants to organizations expanding access to healthcare through the modernization of systems, maternal and child health, noncommunicable diseases, HIV/AIDS and improving nutrition in underserved regions of the world.

 IP TAKE: In selecting grantees, Abbott prefers an emphasis on data and measurable results, and a demonstrable expansion of healthcare infrastructure, especially in regions where it is lacking or non-existent.

-Abbott does not make many international grants annually, but it does make them consistently.
-However, each area of funding is country specific, further narrowing Abbott’s grantmaking field.
-For instance, the fund’s maternal and child health giving is focused on Afghanistan, while its HIV/AIDS related grantmaking mainly goes toward organizations working in Kenya, and on a smaller scale, Tanzania.
+Abbott does not make many international grants annually, but it does make them consistently; however, each area of funding is country specific, further narrowing Abbott’s grantmaking field.
+For instance, the fund’s maternal and child health giving focuses on Afghanistan, while its HIV/AIDS related grantmaking mainly goes toward organizations working in Kenya, and on a smaller scale, Tanzania.

 The Abbott Fund's grants vary in size, but most fall between $10,000 and $50,000.
 Often, the foundation makes smaller grants of about $10,000 to grassroots organizations and lesser-known international NGOs.
 However, for a handful of particularly ambitious projects, the Abbott Fund gives upwards of $1 million.

 Grantseekers are encouraged to contact this funder before applying.
 Though it does not currently accept unsolicited grant applications, the fund occasionally accepts grant applications related to community health and well-being, science education and community outreach.
 Requests must be made online during periods when the fund accepts unsolicited grant applications.
 Future opportunities will be posted on its website.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)